 Fountain Hills Fall Fountain Festival

 Nov.
-16
+13-15

-Canal Convergence | Showtime
+Canal Convergence | Western Nature

 Nov.
-7-16
+6-15

 The free, 10-night event features large-scale public artworks created by artists from around the world alongside live music and dance performances, creative workshops, educational tours and activities, food trucks, a mini film festival and a beer and wine garden.
-In addition to the event’s perennial focus on interactivity, sustainability and the union of water, art and light, this year's theme is “Showtime.”
+In addition to the event’s perennial focus on interactivity, sustainability and the union of water, art and light, this year's theme is “Western Nature.”

-Arizona Fall Fest 2025
+Arizona Fall Fest

-The 18th annual Arizona Fall Fest celebrates all things local to Arizona with a free, family-friendly event featuring over 200 local vendors, local restaurants and food trucks, Kid Zone, Sports Zone, live local entertainment, an AZ Beverage Garden and more.
+The annual Arizona Fall Fest celebrates all things local to Arizona with a free, family-friendly event featuring over 200 local vendors, local restaurants and food trucks, Kid Zone, Sports Zone, live local entertainment, an AZ Beverage Garden and more.

 Grand Ave Festival PHX